sematext/docs/docs/logs/pipelines.md

 Pipelines and its Processors can be used to drop unwanted log events, remove unwanted fields, enrich or transform your documents, and more.
 Here are just a few use cases:

 - Improving signal-to-noise ratio by cleaning up log event content, structure, or even dropping unwanted logs all together
-- Extraction of metrics or other bits into separate fields making them suitable for charting and alerting
+- Extraction of metrics or other bits into separate fields making them suitable for charting and alerting.
+See [Extracting Metrics from Logs](extracting-metrics-and-insights-from-logs/).
-- Masking sensitive data or removing fields or whole events when they contain sensitive data
+- Masking sensitive data or removing fields or whole events when they contain sensitive data.
+See [How to Handle Sensitive Data](handle-sensitive-data-with-pipelines/).
 - Reducing costs by trimming heavy log events or dropping them.
-See [Reducing Log Monitoring Costs](../logs/reduce-costs-with-pipelines) for more information.
+See [Reducing Log Monitoring Costs](reduce-costs-with-pipelines) for more information.

 These are just a few examples.
 The use of Pipelines is not limited to these use cases.